Richard Rich, 1st Baron Rich: Career

 Little is known of Rich's early life.
 He may have studied at Cambridge before 1516.
 That year, he entered the Middle Temple as a lawyer and at some point between 1520 and 1525 he was a reader at the New Inn.
 By 1528 Rich was in search of a patron and wrote to Cardinal Wolsey; in 1529, Thomas Audley succeeded in helping him get elected as an MP for Colchester.
 As Audley's career advanced in the early 1530s, so did Rich's, through a variety of legal posts, before he became truly prominent in the mid-1530s.

 Other preferments followed, and in 1533 Rich was knighted and became the Solicitor General for England and Wales in which capacity he was to act under Thomas Cromwell as a "lesser hammer" for the demolition of the monasteries, and to secure the operation of Henry VIII's Act of Supremacy.
 Rich had a share in the trials of Thomas More and Bishop John Fisher.
 In both cases his evidence against the prisoner included admissions made in friendly conversation, and in More's case the words were given a misconstruction that could hardly be other than wilful.
 While on trial, More said that Rich was "always reputed light of his tongue, a great dicer and gamester, and not of any commendable fame."
 Rich also played a major part in Cromwell's fall.

-As King's Solicitor, Rich travelled to Kimbolton Castle in January 1536 to take the inventory of the goods of Catherine of Aragon, and wrote to Henry advising how he might properly obtain her possessions.
+As King's Solicitor, Rich travelled to Kimbolton Castle in Huntingdonshire in January 1536 to take the inventory of the goods of Katherine of Aragon, and wrote to Henry advising how he might properly obtain her possessions.

 Chancellor

 On 19 April 1536 Rich became the chancellor of the Court of Augmentations, established for the disposal of the monastic revenues.
 His own share of the spoil, acquired either by grant or purchase, included Leez (Leighs) Priory and about 100 manors in Essex.
 Rich also acquired—and destroyed—the real estate and holdings of the Priory of St Bartholomew-the-Great in Smithfield.
-He built the Tudor-style gatehouse still surviving in London as the upper portion of the Smithfield Gate.
 He was Speaker of the House of Commons in the same year, and advocated the king's policy.
 Despite the share he had taken in the suppression of the monasteries, the prosecution of Thomas More and Bishop Fisher and the part he played under Edward VI and Elizabeth, his religious beliefs remained nominally Catholic.

 Rich was also a participant in the torture of Anne Askew, the only woman tortured at the Tower of London.
 Both he and Chancellor Wriothesley turned the wheels of the rack to torture her.